- Bachelor's Degree Completion

 May 1 – Enrollment deposit deadline

 Your acceptance packet included an enrollment agreement card.
 If you plan to be an on-campus resident, please send an enrollment deposit of $450 (which includes your $250 housing deposit.)
 If you plan to be a commuter, please send an enrollment deposit of $200.
 Payment methods we accept include: checks, money orders, and credit cards (American Express, Discover, MasterCard, and Visa.)
 Be sure to include your name on the memo line of the check or money order!
 If you wish to submit your Enrollment agreement Form online, please visit www.regiscollege.edu/deposit.
-Deposits are non-refundable after May 1.
+Deposits are non-refundable.

 Request Your Final Transcripts